Vaginal Ring: Side Effects, Risks & Effectiveness

 How Does the Vaginal Ring Work?

-The vaginal ring works through synthetic hormones that are absorbed from the vaginal ring into your reproductive system which help regulate your fertility similar to the way the natural hormones work.
+The vaginal ring works through synthetic hormones that are absorbed from the vaginal ring into your reproductive system; these hormones help regulate your fertility in a similar way to how natural hormones work.

 The vaginal ring prevents pregnancy in one of three ways: